 The Spaghetti From Hell

 Another horror from India, this cheese-covered plate of old spaghetti actually squirmed and made squishing sounds without being touched!
-Yes, I know I shouldn’t have asked for Western food in Rajasthan, but I had eaten one too many thali sets (see above).
+Yes, I know I shouldn’t have asked for Western food in Rajasthan, but I had been there for months and eaten one too many thali sets (see above).

 Even given the weird travel food already listed, this remains one of my worst meals on record.
 Now I know why Gandhi didn’t eat for 116 days: he probably tried Indian spaghetti and gave up on food for life.
 (Jodhpur, India)